ge-high-assurance/VERDICT/tools/verdict/README.md

    button.

    ![proceed despite errors](../../docs/images/proceed-despite-errors.png)
-7. If the MWE2 workflow aborts with an exception saying Verdict.xtext isn't in the classpath, manually copy that file from com.ge.research.osate.verdict.dsl/src/.../Verdict.xtext to com.ge.research.osate.verdict.dsl/bin/.../Verdict.xtext and run the MWE2 Workflow again.
-It should work then.
-8. Wait for Eclipse to rebuild the projects and the errors should go away.
+7. Wait for Eclipse to rebuild the projects and the errors should go away.

 ## Export our OSATE plugin feature